-7.1.5 Pitch & Catch Operating Procedure
+7.1.4 Pitch & Catch Operating Procedure

 To release control of the crane, press the "Pitch" push button.
-To take over control of the crane, rotate the power key switch to the "Catch" position for up to 2 seconds.
-The second operator cannot take control of the crane unless the first operator presses the "Pitch" push button (2.0 seconds).
-If the operator unintentionally presses the "Pitch" push button during operation, just rotate the power key to the "Catch" position for up to 2 seconds to regain control.
+To take over control of the crane, rotate the power key switch to "Catch" position for up to 2 seconds.
+The 2nd operator cannot take control of the crane unless the 1st operator presses the "Pitch" push button (2.0 seconds).
+If the operator unintentionally presses the "Pitch" push button during operation, just rotate the power key to "Catch" position for up to 2 seconds to regain control again.

-7.1.6 Automatic Channel Scanning Operating Procedure
+7.1.5 Automatic Channel Scanning Operating Procedure

-After changing the transmitter channel (refer to page 17), turn on the transmitter power, rotate the power key switch to the "Start" position, and hold it there for up to 1 minute.
+After changing the transmitter channel (refer to page 17), turn on the transmitter power and rotate the power key switch to "Start" position and hold it there for up to 1 minute.
 Within this 1-minute period the receiver will search (channel 01 ~ channel 62) and lock onto the newly selected transmitter channel automatically.
-Please note that in order for the receiver to switch to auto-scanning mode, you must first deactivate the receiver MAIN by shutting off the transmitter power or press down the emergency stop button before changing the transmitter channel.
+Please note that in order for the receiver to switch to auto-scanning mode, prior to changing the transmitter channel, you must first deactivate the receiver MAIN by shutting off the transmitter power or press down the emergency stop button.
 Please refer to page 33 if you do not want the receiver to auto-scan all 62 channels.